L1TnzO/geospatial-incident-platform/server/README.md

 ### Service Layer

 - `IncidentService` (`src/services/incidentsService.ts`) centralizes pagination defaults, filter parsing, and payload shaping for `/api/incidents`.
+It also supplies cached lookup metadata for `/api/incidents/meta` (5-minute TTL) and normalizes identifier lookups for `/api/incidents/search`.
 Controllers hand raw query params to the service, which enforces the 5 000-record window and converts repository results into response DTOs.

 Need contribution standards or CI expectations?
 See [`docs/contributing.md`](../docs/contributing.md).